1,000+ Opportunities

 Advertising is generally an unallowable expense under 2 CFR 200 because federal funds are intended for direct program implementation, not to promote an organization's image, generate revenue, or boost public relations.
 Paid media that is intended to inform the public about the program, and to educate or raise awareness is allowable.

-Based on current listing details, eligibility includes: Law enforcement agencies may apply for both law enforcement and non-law enforcement funds; community-based organizations limited to non-law enforcement funds.
+According to the current listing, eligibility includes: Law enforcement agencies may apply for both law enforcement and non-law enforcement funds; community-based organizations limited to non-law enforcement funds.
 Year-long projects require a Colorado physical presence.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.